ClockworkBunny/translate_system/README.md

 2 google
 https://github.com/BirdAPI/Google-Search-API

 In addition, a collection of seed product titles should be provided in resource\prodcut_names.txt.
-And to access the bing translator API, a key should be provided in the main.py file.

 ### Running the models

 ```
-python main.py
+python main.py key
 ```

-where path points to the word2vec binary file (i.e. `GoogleNews-vectors-negative300.bin` file).
-This will create a pickle object called `mr.p` in the same folder, which contains the dataset in the right format.

-Note: This will create the dataset with different fold-assignments than was used in the paper.
-You should still be getting a CV score of >81% with CNN-nonstatic model, though.
+where key is the key to access Bing translation API.
+In the main.py, the input corpus is used as the "sample-data" in the excel file.
+It will generate the translated titles in Thai and store them in the "Output.txt".

 ### Example output
-result
+result_1.txt and result_2.txt are the translated titles corresponding to 'Sample-Data' and 'Test-Data' in the excel file.